Desperate expatriate workers storm Islamabad vaccination centre

-ISLAMABAD, June 28 (Reuters) - Pakistani expatriate workers, desperate to obtain a Pfizer/BioNTech (PFE.N), (22UAy.DE) or AstraZeneca (AZN.L) COVID shot so they can travel to work in Saudi Arabia, stormed a vaccination centre in Islamabad on Monday, witnesses said.
+ISLAMABAD (Reuters) - Pakistani expatriate workers, desperate to obtain a Pfizer/BioNTech or AstraZeneca COVID shot so they can travel to work in Saudi Arabia, stormed a vaccination centre in Islamabad on Monday, witnesses said.

 Pakistan has relied extensively on the Sinopharm, CanSinoBio, and Sinovac vaccines donated by ally China.
 That is a problem for the tens of thousands of Pakistanis who work in Saudi Arabia and contribute $7 billion, or a quarter of the country’s total annual remittances.